To Do This Week

 - sequential (chronological frames) (Appleseed)

-- spatial montage (simultaneous frames)
+- spatial montage (simultaneous frames, comics pages)

 - cinema (duration, temporal frames, rhythm)